Higher Diploma in Culinary Arts

 BHMS Culinary Facilities:

-BHMS is again upgrading its culinary facilities in summer 2014 by adding a new, state of the art training kitchen to the existing production kitchen.
-In this stress-free environment, culinary students in each year of the program will have the chance to acquire and practice core culinary skills and competencies before applying them to a real food production kitchen environment.
+BHMS upgraded its culinary facilities and added a new, state-of-the-art training kitchen to the existing production kitchen.
+In this stress-free environment, culinary students in each year of the program have the chance to acquire and practice core culinary skills and competencies before applying them to a real food production kitchen environment.

-This 6-12 months Diploma in Culinary Management program introduces students to the world of food production through basic operation techniques and hands-on core competency training.
-It introduces students to the basic cooking methods, kitchen equipment, machinery and utensils, as well as recipe costing and kitchen procedures.
-Students will also learn how to use food ingredients, develop their skills in utilizing kitchen equipments and utensils, learn how to prepare basic stocks, soups, sauces and salads and become familiar with kitchen terminology, nutrition and kitchen accounting principles.
-After successfully completing 6-months of diploma studies, students qualify for 4-6 months of paid Swiss Internship in one of many renowned Swiss dining establishments.
+This 6-12-month Diploma in Culinary Arts program introduces students to the world of food production through basic operation techniques and hands-on core competency training.
+Students are being introduced to the basic cooking methods, kitchen equipment, machinery and utensils, as well as recipe costing and kitchen procedures.
+Students also learn how to use food ingredients, develop their skills in utilizing kitchen equipment and utensils, learn how to prepare basic stocks, soups, sauces and salads and become familiar with kitchen terminology, nutrition and kitchen accounting principles.
+After successfully completing the first 6-months of the diploma studies, students qualify for a 4-6 month paid internship in one of the many renowned Swiss dining establishments.

-This 6-12 months Higher Diploma in Culinary Management program builds onto the student's fundamental understanding of international culinary principles gained at Diploma level.
-Students will explore European and ethnic cuisines by preparing a wide range of recipes including typical appetizers, fish, vegetarian, main course dishes and pastry and desserts.
-Students will also learn communication and management skills, leadership and team work as well as guest relations.
-After successfully completing 6-months of higher diploma studies, students qualify for 4-6 months paid Swiss Internship in one of many renowned Swiss dining establishments.
+This 6-12-month Higher Diploma in Culinary Arts program builds onto student's fundamental understanding of international culinary principles gained at the Diploma level (1st year of studies).
+Students explore European and ethnic cuisines by preparing a wide range of recipes including typical appetizers, fish, vegetarian, main course dishes, as well as pastry and desserts.
+Students also learn communication and management skills, leadership and team work and guest relations.
+After successfully completing the first 6-months of the higher diploma studies, students qualify for a 4-6 month paid internship in one of the many renowned Swiss dining establishments.

-Direct entry status into the Higher Diploma in Culinary Management program is granted to applicants who have successfully completed at least one academic year of culinary management education (with English as a study medium) at an accredited institution and possess a verified culinary work certificate from a first class hotel or a restaurant.
+Direct entry status into the Higher Diploma in Culinary Arts program is granted to applicants who have successfully completed at least one academic year of culinary arts education (with English as a study medium) at an accredited institution and hold a verified culinary work certificate from a top-class hotel or a restaurant.

 |BBA 2301||Hospitality Marketing||6||25|